zot/domdom/README.md

-# JSONMetadom: a simple, dynamic HTML presentation system that supports local or client/server usage
+# Domdom: a simple, dynamic HTML presentation system that supports local or client/server usage

-Copyright (C) 2019, by Bill Burdick, ZLIB licensed, https://github.com/zot/JSONMetadom
+Copyright (C) 2019, by Bill Burdick, ZLIB licensed, https://github.com/zot/domdom

-JSONMetadom uses a JSON object to implement its own Document Object Model that you can share with your local JavaScipt code or with a server.
-JSONMetadom renders the JSON object in the browser using definitions you provide and it re-renders parts of the GUI when you change values in the JSON object.
+Domdom uses a JSON object to implement its own Document Object Model that you can share with your local JavaScipt code or with a server.
+Domdom renders the JSON object in the browser using definitions you provide and it re-renders parts of the GUI when you change values in the JSON object.
 You can manage the model either in local JavaScript or on a server.
-JSONMetadom also binds parts of the JSON object and changes it when users interact with the GUI, transmitting those changes to the local JavaScript code or to the server.
+Domdom also binds parts of the JSON object and changes it when users interact with the GUI, transmitting those changes to the local JavaScript code or to the server.

-JSONMetadom is engineered to be simple and lightweight, defined in roughly 500 lines of CoffeeScript.
+Domdom is engineered to be simple and lightweight, defined in roughly 500 lines of CoffeeScript.

 # Overview

-JSONMetadom chooses a "view" for each nested object in the JSON object you provide by using the object's "type" property.
+Domdom chooses a "view" for each nested object in the JSON object you provide by using the object's "type" property.
 Views are defined using Handlebars, displaying with the JSON object as their context.
-JSONMetadom also supports namespaces for views, i.e. you can define different views on the same type for different contexts (an object could render as a form in one namespace and a list item in another namespace).
+Domdom also supports namespaces for views, i.e. you can define different views on the same type for different contexts (an object could render as a form in one namespace and a list item in another namespace).

-When the Javascript model (or server, if connected) changes some of JSONMetadom's JSON objects, it automatically rerenders the views for those objects.
+When the Javascript model (or server, if connected) changes some of Domdom's JSON objects, it automatically rerenders the views for those objects.

-JSONMetadom can bind values in its HTML views to paths in its JSON objects so that the HTML can display and/or change the values at thoses paths.
-When the user changes one of those values, JSONMetadom changes the JSON object at that path and sends an event to the Javascript model (or the server, if connected).
+Domdom can bind values in its HTML views to paths in its JSON objects so that the HTML can display and/or change the values at thoses paths.
+When the user changes one of those values, Domdom changes the JSON object at that path and sends an event to the Javascript model (or the server, if connected).

 # Views

-Views can also contain other views because JSONMetadom defines a "view" Handlebar plugin.
+Views can also contain other views because Domdom defines a "view" Handlebar plugin.

 Views can contain elements with `data-path` attributes that specifying a *path* to a property in the JSON object, example: